Learn These Rhetorical Strategies to Become More Persuasive!

 Pathos

-Pathos is the appeal to emotions.
-Emotions are powerful motivators.
-Getting an audience to feel sad, happy, angry, nostalgic, or even proud is a great way to inspire them to action.
+Pathos appeals to emotions.
+Getting an audience to feel sad, happy, angry, nostalgic, or even proud is a great way to motivate them to act.
 The pathos rhetorical strategy capitalizes on this by attempting to persuade the audience through an appeal to their feelings.
-In ancient Greek, pathos referred to both “suffering” and “experience.”
-We use this word today as the root of empathy, meaning to feel what someone else is feeling.
 An audience that connects with someone on an emotional level is more receptive to being persuaded by them.

-To use pathos in your writing, find areas to elicit particular emotions in your audience.
+To use pathos in your writing, find ways to elicit particular emotions in your audience.
 Common experiences like childhood, family, aspirations, and failures, are all rife with shared emotions.
 Try using stories with a protagonist who experiences the same struggles that your audience faces.
-Following the protagonist's journey through hope, frustration, and success will allow the audience to see themselves in that journey, inspiring them to find the same success - usually provided by the argument you're about to present.
+That focus will allow the audience to see themselves in your story and help them connect with your narrative.

 • “If we miss this investment opportunity, we'll be dead in our market in less than a year.
 It's a mistake that could destroy everything we've built.”